 - 1 tbsp olive oil

-- Marinate the brussel sprouts with the concentrated balsamic vinegar, garlic powder, salt, and olive oil.
+- Marinate the brussels sprouts with concentrated balsamic vinegar, garlic powder, salt, and olive oil

 - Place the meatballs and brussel sprouts on the sheet pan and top it off with the red onions and garlic.